-The results of the Vault Law 2021 diversity survey are in!
-Expect several posts dissecting our findings, but for this first one we'll just look at the highest-level takeaways in our general report.
+The results of the Vault Law 2022 diversity survey are in!
+Expect at least two posts dissecting our findings, but for this first one we'll just look at the highest-level takeaways in our general report.

 The survey report is broken into two sections.
 Section 1 reflects what firms reported to us about their ongoing diversity promotion initiatives.
 Section 2 reports the demographics inside those firms.
 We'll proceed in the same order.

-Under half of firms offer billable credit to their associates for DEI activities, and the free time attorneys (don't) have is often cited as a pain point hindering diversity efforts.
-The Manfield Rule, coined by Diversity Lab in 2017, sets a specific target number of lawyers from underrepresented groups for firms to affirmatively consider for senior and/or leadership roles.
-36% of firms have achieved Mansfield Rule certification, and another 24% are actively working towards it.
-65% of firms hold partners accountable for diversity.
+The Mansfield Rule, coined by Diversity Lab in 2017, sets a specific target number of lawyers from underrepresented groups for firms to affirmatively consider for senior and/or leadership roles.
+This year, 45% of firms have achieved Mansfield Rule certification (up from 36% in 2021).

-85% of firms participate in diversity career fairs (down very slightly from 85% in 2021), and 82% support scholarships, internships, and/or fellowships for diverse students (up very slightly from 80% in 2021).
+84% of firms participate in diversity career fairs (down very slightly from 85% in 2021), and 82% support scholarships, internships, and/or fellowships for diverse students (up very slightly from 80% in 2021).
 80% of firms actively recruit from HBCUs (up from 77% last year), and 59% participate in diversity-specific recruiting efforts at other schools (up from 54% last year).
 98% of firms provide parental leave for adoptive parents (up slightly from 97% in 2021), and almost all of these leave policies are gender-neutral.
-63% of firms provide family planning resources (up from 63% last year), and only 39% make a distinction between a primary and secondary caregiver in their policies (down slightly from 40% last year).
+70% of firms provide family planning resources (up from 63% last year), and only 39% make a distinction between a primary and secondary caregiver in their policies (down slightly from 40% last year).

 Finally, 95% of firms' non-discrimination policies include disability status as a protected category (the same as in 2021), 90% have a clear and well-communicated process when it comes to requesting workplace accommodations (up from 85% in 2021), and 85% have addressed accessibility in physical spaces (up from 80% in 2021).

 That covers the key findings on firm diversity efforts.
 In our next post, we'll present the key findings from section 2 on law firm demographics.
 Stay tuned!